ucsb-cs56-w18/LECTURE_02_06/README.md

     * Comments are "lies waiting to happen"
         * Your code will break if you make changes
         * But comments stay, even if they are untrue
+    * Learn more about the process of naming from this article: [Good naming is a process, not a single step](http://arlobelshee.com/good-naming-is-a-process-not-a-single-step/)

 * Microcommits
     * Not being afraid to put something into version control